laravel/docs/http-tests.md

         }
     }

-Alternatively, if would like to also terminate the script's execution you can use the `dd`, `ddHeaders`, and `ddSession` methods:
+Alternatively, you may use the `dd`, `ddHeaders`, and `ddSession` methods to dump information about the response and then stop execution:

     <?php